How Sber Built ruDALL-E: Interview with Sergei Markov

 In this article, I interview Sergei Markov, the chief of the SberDevices experimental machine learning systems department.

 We talk about one of Sber’s latest projects in machine learning – ruDALL-E, an image generation model.
-We also discuss the open-source culture at Sber and how machine learning models like ruDALL-E can be used for design and art.
+We also discuss the open-source culture at Sber and how machine learning programming and models like ruDALL-E can be used for design and art.

 Interview with Sergei Markov

 Could you please describe the ruDALL-E project for our readers?